nationalarchives/design-system/src/components/button/index.md

 Add `aria-hidden="true"` and `focusable="false"` to avoid the icon being read by screen readers.
 Include a `wdith` parameter if possible to avoid the icon being too large when viewed without CSS.

 {{ example({ group: "components", item: "button", example: "icon-svg", html: true, nunjucks: true, size: "xxxs" }, 2) }}

+### Disabled buttons

+Because disabled buttons can confuse some users, they have been intentionally omitted from this design system.
+Avoid them if possible.

+Only use disabled buttons if research with users shows their use makes the user interface easier to understand.

 ## Button elements